XAU

 The current gold-silver ratio gains meaning when compared to historical averages.

 A ratio above the 21st century average of ~65:1 indicates silver is trading at a wider-than-usual discount to gold.
-Historically, the ratio has tended to contract during precious metals bull markets, though past patterns do not guarantee future behavior.
+Historically, the ratio has contracted during precious metals bull markets, though past patterns do not guarantee future behavior.

 A ratio below ~65:1 indicates silver is trading at a narrower-than-usual discount to gold (or at a relative premium).
 This has historically occurred during periods of strong industrial demand or speculative enthusiasm for silver.

-The ratio should always be interpreted alongside other factors: the direction of gold and silver prices, the macroeconomic environment, industrial demand trends, and supply-demand balances.
-The ratio is a descriptive metric — it shows where prices stand relative to history, but it does not predict future movements.
+Always interpret the ratio alongside other factors: the direction of gold and silver prices, the macroeconomic environment, industrial demand trends, and supply-demand balances.
+The ratio is a descriptive metric showing where prices stand relative to history; it does not predict future movements.
 This page is for informational purposes only and does not constitute financial advice.

 Frequently Asked Questions